 In 2002, an 8-year-old girl made history when she became the youngest actress to be nominated for a Screen Actors Guild Award.
-Her name is Dakota Fanning.
+That girl was Dakota Fanning.

-The former child stars of the early 2000s forged ahead almost in synchrony, landing the only young character in virtually every feature film that called for one.
+The former child stars of the early 2000s forged ahead almost in synchrony as they each landed the sole child role in virtually every feature film that called for one.